Funded places available for selected job roles within healthcare

 Emma Hucker

-Infection Prevention and Control Nurse - Gloucestershire Health and Care NHS Foundation Trust
+Specialist Infection Prevention & Control Nurse - Gloucestershire Health and Care NHS Foundation Trust

 [Proposed]